UGA Griffin Campus · Research & Education Garden

 Who Is This For?

-Homeowners, landscape professionals, students, Extension agents, and anyone curious about managing stormwater with nature-based solutions.
-Each stop offers quick overviews and professional-level detail.
+Homeowners, landscape professionals, students, Extension agents, and anyone curious about managing stormwater where they live or work.
+Each stop offers a quick overview and the professional-level detail behind it.

 Water's Journey